 Hike or Bike up Cerro San Cristóbal

 There are various trails leading up Cerro San Cristóbal, offering a nice way to enjoy a bit of nature while in the city.
 Trails vary in length and difficulty, and some of the trails separate bikers and hikers.

 We chose to hike starting near Pio Nono, and we really enjoyed getting to see some of the park.
-Click here to view the AllTrails map showing the many trails winding through the park (I haven’t been able to link it without it pulling up an error page).
+Search the Cerro San Cristóbal map on AllTrails showing the many trails winding through the park (I haven’t been able to link it without it pulling up an error page).
 There are also maps near some of the trails and security and vendors that you can ask if you are unsure of which way to go.